HomePractice AreasEmployment Law

 Retaliation in the Workplace

-Employers cannot retaliate when employees blow the whistle on unlawful or unfair activity.
-If you suspect you have been retaliated against at work, it is important to consult with our experienced employment law attorneys in Baton Rouge.
+Employers cannot retaliate when employees blow the whistle on unlawful or unfair activity, or when they assert their right to recover wages, unpaid overtime or report discriminatory issues.
+If you suspect you have been retaliated against at work, it is important to consult with our experienced employment rights attorneys.
 We help people nationwide who have faced retaliation in the workplace.

 LEARN MORE ABOUT RETALIATION IN THE WORKPLACE